 Sell donated gold and silver from Accrington charity shops, online and by post.

 A gold chain donated to an Accrington charity shop is hard for a volunteer to value at the rail.
 GoldPaid settles that online.
 Send a photo on WhatsApp and ask anything first, then request a free prepaid Royal Mail Special Delivery label to post the item.
-You get a no-obligation written valuation, the charity is paid by Faster Payments to its registered bank account once it accepts, and declined items come back free and insured.
+You get a no-obligation written valuation, the charity is paid by Faster Payments to its registered bank account once it accepts, and declined items come back free and tracked.
 No shop visit.

 How does an Accrington charity shop sell donated gold and silver?Send a photo of the item to GoldPaid online on WhatsApp and ask any questions first.
 Request a free prepaid Royal Mail Special Delivery label, post the item, and receive a no-obligation written valuation.
 If the shop accepts, the charity is paid by Faster Payments to its registered bank account.
-Declined items are returned free and insured.
+Declined items are returned free and tracked.
 There is no shop visit.

 Charity shops in Accrington